Skip to content

 Objectives

-Objectives are statements expressing a mission, a purpose or a standard.
-If articulated properly, you achieve your objectives within a defined time-frame, using the appropriate level staffing on a reasonable budget.
-Generally, an objective is broader than a goal.
-An objective may comprise several goals.
+If articulated properly, you achieve your objectives within a defined time-frame, using appropriate level staffing and a reasonable budget.

 If they’re new to you, SMART stands for: